Nandakishore695/Basic-React-Example-For-Beginner/README.md

 **3.What is props?**
 - Props stand for "Properties" They provide a way to pass data from a parent component to its child components.
 Props are read-only, mean that the child components receiving props cannot modify them directly.

+**4.What is component?**
+-	A component is an independent, reusable bit of code which divides the UI into smaller pieces.

 # Npm vs Yarn different between

 **1.What is NPM?**